aylei/kubectl-debug/README.md

 # print the help
 kubectl-debug -h

-# start the debug container in the same namespace, and cgroup etc as container 'CONTAINER_NAME' in
+# start the debug container in the same namespace, and cgroup etc as container 'TARGET_CONTAINER_NAME' in
 #  pod 'POD_NAME' in namespace 'NAMESPACE'
 kubectl-debug --namespace NAMESPACE POD_NAME -c TARGET_CONTAINER_NAME